Zikangli/SOM-NCSCM/README.md

 PDF: https://aclanthology.org/2021.emnlp-main.33/

 ## Chinese Sentence Compression Dataset
-This is a Chinese parallel SC dataset in the telecommunication domain.
+In the folder: Chinese SC dataset, there is a Chinese parallel SC dataset in the telecommunication domain.

 Several personal privacy information and domain-relative sensitive information were masked by using special tokens.
 (More details can be found in our paper:))